Bischoff/wozmania/docs/performance.md

 Floppy disk is marked as "dirty" as a whole when its contents are changed.
 We could refine by marking tracks or sectors individually as "dirty".
-Not sure it would be worth the effort though.
+I am not sure it would be worth the effort though.

 [Top](wozmania.md): Table of Contents - [Previous](debug.md): How to Debug - [Next](bibliography.md): Bibliography